All About The Water Cycle - How Does It Work?

 The water cycle has no starting point or ending point.
 It evaporates from the earth's surface, rises into the atmosphere, cools and condenses into rain or snow in clouds, and falls again to the surface.
 When this manifestation develops, the water cycle takes place.

-The water cycle, termed the hydrologic cycle, defines the main core mechanisms of Earth's hydrosphere.
+The water cycle termed the hydrologic cycle, defines the main core mechanisms of Earth's hydrosphere.
 This includes all the water in, on, and around the Earth.
 The cycling of water in and out of the atmosphere is a significant aspect of the weather patterns on Earth.
-Potentially, the water cycle phases encompass how water changes from liquid to water to solid, how it moves on the planet, and all the places it spends time along the way.
+The water cycle phases potentially encompass how water changes from liquid to water to solid, how it moves on the planet, and all the places it spends time along the way.

-The sun's potential heats water in the oceans, which drives the water cycle.
+The sun's potential heats ocean water, which drives the water cycle.
 Some of it evaporates as vapor into the air; a relatively smaller amount of moisture is added as ice and snow transfer directly into vapor.
 Increasing air currents take the vapor into the atmosphere, which transpires from plants and evaporates from the soil.
 The vapor rises into the air, where cooler temperatures cause it to condense into clouds.

 The Phases of Water Cycle